LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 In ``first_file.cs``, we explicitly coded reading two lines.
 You will often want to process each line in a file, without knowing the total number of lines while programming.
-This means that files provide us with only our second kind of a sequence:  this time the sequence of lines in the file!
+This means that files provide us with our second kind of a sequence:  this time the sequence of lines in the file!
 To process all of them will require a loop and a new test to make sure that you have not yet come to the end of the file's stream: You can use the ``EndOfStream``